 Ten days later, the situation took a turn for the worse.

-Jim passed away May 7 in the home where he and his wife hosted a houseful of guests every summer since 1987.
+Jim passed away May 7 in the home where he and his wife welcomed a houseful of guests for the tournament every summer since 1987.

 “He will be there with us for sure, but it won’t be in person,” Kevin said.